-Brad earned his B.A. in Economics from Colby College in 1994, and his J.D., cum laude, from the University of Maine School of Law in 1999.
+Brad earned his B.A. from Colby College in 1994, and his J.D., cum laude, from the University of Maine School of Law in 1999.
 During law school he was a member of the Moot Court Board, and in 1998 he studied law at the Université du Maine in Le Mans, France, where his classes were taught in French.
 He maintains his fluency in French and enjoys speaking it, especially when assisting his francophone clients.
 Brad is an avid golfer, and in 2017 he was elected to serve on the board of directors of the Maine State Golf Association, the non-profit governing body of amateur golf in Maine.
-As an undergraduate, Brad received a four-year scholarship from the MSGA, and he earned a varsity letter in baseball as well.
+As an undergraduate, Brad received a four-year scholarship from the MSGA.
+He earned a varsity letter in baseball as well.
 He studied at the University of Edinburgh in Scotland during his junior year, where he was the lone American to play the Scottish Highland sport shinty for the university’s club during the 1992-1993 season.

 Brad is a member of the Maine State Bar Association, the Maine Association of Criminal Defense Lawyers, and the Maine Trial Lawyers Association.
 In 2004 he received the Maine Bar Foundation's Pro Bono Publico Award for having worked the most hours on completed Volunteer Lawyers Project cases by a Maine attorney.
 Brad is a member of Mensa and enjoys woodworking and playing guitar.
 He lives in Freeport, Maine with his wife Sharon and two daughters, Sofia and Isla.